genesiscommunitysuccess/docs/docs/03_server/05_access-control/02_authentication-overview.md

 - [SSO - SAML](../../../server/access-control/SSO-saml/)
 - [SSO - OIDC](../../../server/access-control/SSO-oidc/)

+## Using more than one authentication type
-Any authentication type can be used concurrently by applications built on the platform; the use of one does not mandate or prevent the use of the other.
+Your application can use two or more authentication types concurrently; the use of one does not mandate or prevent the use of the other.
 Each configured authenticator will be tried in turn to see if a logon message can be successfully authenticated.